 – It extends all the ways down to the Río Sixaola which forms the Panamanian border and protects the gorgeous beaches, coral reefs, lowland tropical forests (some primary), and several of Costa Rica’s most endangered habitats including the only jolillo palm swamp in Costa Rica.

-– This humid tropical forest, is one of the most important parks in Costa Rica to have reefs along the Caribbean coast.
+– This humid tropical forest, is one of the most important national parks in Costa Rica to have reefs along the Caribbean coast.

 – It protects major freshwater and marine habitats, including one of the least-spoiled coral reefs on the Caribbean coast of Costa Rica.

 – The wildlife refuge officially begins at Cocles River (south of Puerto Viejo) on the ocean side of the road extending 30 kilometers down to Río Sixaola at the Panamanian border.
 At the Punta Uva River, the refuge begins to move inland, eventually encompassing Hone Creek into its boundaries.

 – The living coral reefs, which begin offshore from Punta Uva extending south to Manzanillo’s Punta Mona, support more than thirty five types of coral, 11 species of sponge, 27 species of algae and 34 species of mollusk.

 – Beyond Punta Mona (AKA Monkey Point, the point of land you see from the beach in Manzanillo as you look south towards Panama) are beaches that serve as important nesting grounds for the four species of endangered sea turtles that nest from March through July (green, hawksbill, leatherback and loggerhead sea turtles).